handikacatur/covid19-social-distancing/README.md

 ## The dataset
 We are using [Crowd Counting](https://www.kaggle.com/fmena14/crowd-counting) dataset from [Kaggle](https://www.kaggle.com/).
 It is a huge dataset taken frame to frame from a video recorded by a webcam in a mall.
 It contains more than 2000 images and each one is labeled by the number of people.

+Note:
+Might need some tuning to optimize learning process and prediction